zammad/zammad-admin-documentation/manage/organizations/index.rst

    and :doc:`/manage/overviews` just for VIPs.

    .. figure:: /images/manage/organizations/vip-org-in-a-ticket.png
-      :alt: Ticket view showing a VIP organization’s avatar with a crown on it
+      :alt: Ticket view showing a VIP organization's avatar with a crown on it
       :align: center
       :width: 90%